Xantier/xantier.github.io/_drafts/git_gud.md

 ## Youngling

-Straight out of school.
-Starting eagerly and tackling tasks given to them.
-Depending on enthusiasm on the occupation moves fast or very fast, but regardless is moving forward at a fast pace.
-Discussions at work usually revolve around tasks, patterns used within the code base and syntactic issues of chosen language.
+I think of a youngling as someone whoe is coming straight out of education pipeline and working in their first job(s).
+They usually start eagerly and tackle tasks given to them with great energy.
+Depending on enthusiasm on the occupation a youngling moves very fast or very very fast, but regardless is moving forward at a fast pace.
+They have so much new information to sponge from the environment that at times it might seem too much or overwhelming.

+Their discussions at work usually revolve around tasks, patterns used within the code base and syntactic issues of chosen language, framework or library.
 Difficult aspects of programming at this point are design patterns, common best practices and in general trying to find a comfortable way to deliver needed tasks.

 The way out of this stage is to crank out as much code as possible, creating side projects, investigating technical literature and patterns of chosen language.
 Trying out those patterns, and usually ending up overusing them for the sake of training.

 Terminology:
 - Tasks